rust-vmm/vm-allocator/README.md

 # vm-allocator

-`vm-allocator` is a crate designed to to provide allocation and release strategies that are needed by the VMM during the lifetime of a virtual machine.
-Possible resource types that a VMM could allocate using vm-allocator are MMIO addresses, PIO addresses, GSI numbers, device ids.
+`vm-allocator` is a crate designed to provide allocation and release strategies that are needed by the VMM during the lifetime of a virtual machine.
+Possible resource types that a VMM could allocate using vm-allocator are MMIO addresses, PIO addresses, GSI numbers, device IDs.

 We have decided to have two allocator implementations, one for resources that can be abstracted to an integer and another allocator for addresses.
-We chose to have a separate allocator for addresses to add more semantic meaning to this resources (i.e. it needs informations like alignment which for resources like interrupt numbers are not needed).
+We chose to have a separate allocator for addresses to add more semantic meaning to this resource (i.e. it needs information like alignment which for resources like interrupt numbers are not needed).
 The main components are:

 - `IDAllocator` - which should be used for all resources that can be reduced to